SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 To leave a meeting properly:

+1. Go to **Microsoft Outlook | Calendars | All Group Calendars**
+2. Open the relevant calendar (same as team name)
+3. Open the appointment and select **The entire series**
-1. Edit the meeting and remove yourself as a participant
+4. Remove yourself as a participant
 2. Double check that no other mailboxes have been added which include you e.g. the Team mailbox

 ::: bad